How to Learn German: 6 Easy Ways to Learn German Fast

 Easy German

 Easy German is part of the larger Easy Languages series.
 The focus is to hear how German is spoken on the streets and among friends.
-They interview people they meet to get their opinion about current topics.
+They interview people they meet to get their opinions about current topics.
 There is also a Super Easy German series that explains important language topics in a clear and concise way.
 They post new videos every Wednesday and Sunday.

-Listen to German Podcasts
+6. Listen to German Podcasts

 Podcasts are perfect for people who like to learn on the go.
 You can listen while you’re on your morning commute, walking the dog, or even at the gym.
 And since they’re audio-based, it’s an excellent way to improve listening and understanding.
 GermanPod101, Coffee Break German, and News in Slow German have tons of episodes available so you’re sure to find one that interests you.